Pugneys Country Park

 A view of the main lake at Pugneys Country Park from Sandal Castle.

 Pugneys Country Park is a 250 acre park located on the A636 between Wakefield, West Yorkshire, England and Junction 39 of the M1 motorway.
 It is a Local Nature Reserve.

 The area was developed from a former opencast mine and a sand and gravel quarry and was opened to the public in 1985.
 It is overlooked by Sandal Castle.

-The park comprises two lakes, Both lakes are now dedicated as a nature reserve.
+The park comprises two lakes, which are both dedicated as a nature reserve.

 A gauge miniature railway, running round part of the larger lake, operates on weekends and bank holidays, and cafeteria facilities are available.

 The nature reserve is home to a large flock of non-breeding swans, with up to 100 in residence at any time.

+The park is now managed as a countryside site by Wakefield Council, with water sports and fishing no longer permitted.

 The lakes serve as a flood defence by providing an overflow from the River Calder.